Cchololens/Meditation-App/README.md

 </br>

-The SharedFunction script is an abstract class inherited by most of the other scripts.
+The SharedFunction script is an abstract class inherited by most other scripts.
 Add any common functionality here if you find functions you need to use across multiple scripts.

 ![Share Function Script](Images/sharedFunction.png)

- - Right now it just contains a generic function that linearly interpolates across time.
+- Right now it just contains a generic function that linearly interpolates across time
- - This can be called via a Coroutine to create fade transitions.
+- This can be called via Coroutines to create fade transitions